EIG Applauds Introduction of Bipartisan Legislation to Limit Non-Compete Agreements, Boost Worker Mobility

-Washington, D.C. – Over the last two days, the Economic Innovation Group (EIG…
+Washington, D.C. – The Economic Innovation Group (EIG) applauds Senators Todd…

 By: Kenan Fikri and August Benzow